OpenZeppelin/openzeppelin-sdk/packages/docs/docs/docs/testing.md

 npx openzeppelin add Sample
 ```

-And link your OpenZeppelin SDK project to the `openzeppelin-eth` EVM package:
+And link your OpenZeppelin SDK project to the `@openzeppelin/contracts-ethereum-package` EVM package:

 ```
-npx openzeppelin link openzeppelin-eth
+npx openzeppelin link @openzeppelin/contracts-ethereum-package
 ```

 ## Writing the test script